vasishtanj/pose_estimation_heatmap/README.md

     source /opt/intel/openvino/bin/setupvars.sh

 ## Linker note
 Because OpenCV libraries are used to implement the heatmap, the ***video*** library was manually linked for CMake to read and use.
-The library was linked on line 8 of the CMakefiles.txt.
+The library was linked on line 8 of the CMakefiles.txt in the pose_estimation_heatmap/human_pose_estimation_demo folder

     find_package(OpenCV COMPONENTS highui video QUIET)